 In an article The danger of artificial stupidity posted at the Scientia Salon website, J. Mark Bishop claims that AI can never match, never mind surpass human mentality and he bases this claim on three principal assertions:

 Computers lack genuine understanding.
 The basis of this claim is given by John Searle’s Chinese room argument” (1980).
-I hope to deal with this later in another article.
+See The Chinese Room.

 Computers lack mathematical insight.
 The basis of this claim is that Gödel’s incompleteness proof shows that the way mathematicians provide their “unassailable demonstrations” of the truth of certain mathematical assertions is fundamentally non-algorithmic and non-computational.
 The details of this claim are to be found in the book The Emperor’s New Mind by Roger Penrose.
 Penrose’s claims are highly controversial, and it is widely disputed that a machine could not duplicate following finitely many steps of a logical argument; for examples see the page Gödel, Minds, and Machines.